Taming the Unicorn

 He boasted to me about how he had picked up a hitchhiker when he was out of town on a construction job.
 He brought her to his motel room and let her roll out her sleeping bag on the floor.
-He was good–looking man and had a very engaging personality.
+He had a very engaging personality.
 The girl wanted to sleep with him, but he didn't go near her all night.
 She kept saying as she lay in her bedroll on the floor, "I can't believe this."

 The next day, the other men whom he worked with heard from the incredulous girl that he hadn't slept with her, and they were really amazed.
 He was so proud of what a "good witness" he was to his co–workers.
 Lurking in the background, the unicorn probably snickered.